hs-duesseldorf/grundlagen-der-informatik-4/README.md

     requires exp4j;
     ```

-   *INFO: the warning*
+   *INFO: the warning...*

-    `Name of automatic module 'exp4j' is unstable, it is derived from the module's file name.`
+    ...`Name of automatic module 'exp4j' is unstable, it is derived from the module's file name.`...

-   *can be IGNORED. (the package creator did not follow java module naming conventions)*
+   *...can be IGNORED (the package creator did not follow java module naming conventions)!*

 5. Create a calculator UI inside `App.java` with the following JavaFX UI classes:
    1. `HsdButton` extends `Button`